 Survival.
 It wasn’t a choice.

-Rayanne Thorn, @ray_anne is the Marketing Director for the online recruiting software company, Broadbean Technology.
-She is also a proud mother of four residing in Laguna Beach, California, and a contributor for Blogging4Jobs.
+Rayanne Thorn, @ray_anne was the Marketing Director for the online recruiting software company, Broadbean Technology until 2013 when she joined Technomedia as the VP- Product Marketing & Strategy.
+She continues to write and is the proud mother of four residing in Laguna Beach, California, and a contributor for Blogging4Jobs.
 Connect with her on LinkedIn.